belluga/belluga_now_docker/foundation_documentation/modules/map_poi_module.md

 ### 3.3.
 User Interface and Interaction

 #### 3.3.1.
 Filtering
 A two-level filtering system will be implemented for categories, sub-category tags, and search distance.
+Map controllers must accept an `initial_filter_payload` so any upstream surface (Home quick actions, agenda CTAs, notifications) can deep-link users into a pre-filtered map session.
+Example payload `{ "categories": ["music"], "tags": ["live"], "max_distance_meters": 3000 }`.
+When provided, the map bootstraps the viewport, selects the FAB/filter chips accordingly, and issues an immediate POI fetch using those parameters.
+Controllers persist this payload in state so pushing back to the map restores the last selection unless the user explicitly clears it.
+If the initial filter corresponds to one of the Floating Action Buttons (e.g., “Music”, “Beaches”), that FAB renders in the active state (highlighted/selected).
+This visual feedback tells the user the map is already filtered and that they can tap the same FAB to toggle or choose another filter to broaden the results.

 #### 3.3.2.
 POI Details Card & Actions
 When a user taps a POI, a details card will appear with "Details", "Share", and "Route" buttons.